ydkmlt84/Maintainerr_docs/Tutorials/Tutorial_pg1.md

 - Our rule 2 setup gains us output X.
 - Our rule 2 is setup with an AND operator to rule 1.
 - The output of this section would be X only.
-  - Since X was matched by rule 1 AND rule 2 but Y was only matched by rule 1, it will not be included in the sections output because we said we want the output of the *section* to be everthing that matched ==<font color=yellow>rule 1 AND rule 2</font>==.
+  - Since X was matched by rule 1 AND rule 2 but Y was only matched by rule 1, it will not be included in the sections output because we said we want the output of the *section* to be everthing that matched <font color=yellow>rule 1 AND rule 2</font>.

 Now an **OR** example...
 - Our rule 1 setup gains us output X and output Y.
 - Our rule 2 setup gains us output X and output Z.
 - Our rule 2 is setup with an OR operator to rule 1.
 - The output of this section would be X, Y, and Z.
-  - Since X and Y were matched by rule 1 and X and Z were matched by rule 2, they are all included because we said we want the output of the *section* to be everything that matched ==<font color=yellow>rule 1 OR rule 2</font>==.
+  - Since X and Y were matched by rule 1 and X and Z were matched by rule 2, they are all included because we said we want the output of the *section* to be everything that matched <font color=yellow>rule 1 OR rule 2</font>.

 This is probably the simplest form of a rule setup that you can get.
 Well, unless of course you are only using one rule then it is self explanatory.
 Anything matched by that one rule becomes the output.